harvard-dce/mh-opsworks-recipes/README.md

   require a manual chef recipe invocation.
 * Rebase against develop and submit a pull request off of develop.

-## Releasing new chef recipes
+## QA'ing and releasing new chef recipes

 * Update CHANGELOG.md to collapse all "To be released" changes under a new version, following [semver](http://semver.org).
-* Rebase develop onto master.
+* Rebase develop onto master (just to be sure).
+* Cut an RC tag and link that into your staging cluster.
+Annotate the tag to reference the matterhorn tag this is meant to work with.
+* QA.
+When QA passes,
-* Merge develop into master.
+* Merge the RC tag into master,
-* Tag the release on master.
+* Tag the release on master based on the RC tag
 * Push the tag to the remote via `git push --tags`
+* Make sure the release manager knows the correct tag to use in the cluster config.

 ## License